analysis-tools-dev/website-next/data/blog/bugprove.md

 ## Verdict

-That sums up my experience with Bugprove.
+That sums up my experience with BugProve.
 Here is a quick summary of the pros and cons:

 ### Pros